Krishna Shah: Double Helix Films

 Krishna Shah began his work with Double Helix Films while he was still running Movie Reps.
-As such, he commissioned professionally crafted multi-page "newsletters" for each and every major market attended by the company.
-These newsletters were used as a sales and publicity tool, and they contained outlandish, grandiose stories (some of them fictitious) regarding various clients and projects.
+He commissioned professionally designed, multi-page newsletters for every major market the company attended.
+Used as sales and publicity tools, they featured extravagant, sometimes fictitious accounts of clients and projects.
 In the centerfold, Shah placed an extensive list of the Double Helix library offerings, with micro-descriptions of the entire collection.
 These descriptions were so over-the-top and ridiculous that they became widely known in markets such as Cannes, where various market attendees would be seen on the Croisette, reading the centerfold and laughing about it.

 In 1991 Krishna Shah bought the Double Helix Films library from Odyssey Entertainment, signing a US$3.6-million IOU note via brother-in-law N. Norman Muller, at the time CEO of Odyssey.
 Shah became President of Double Helix Films, and would default on the arranged IOU in 1993.
 His Double Helix library was sold to ATC II, Inc.

 Double Helix was involved in numerous lawsuits, including Krishna Shah's personal suit against Muller, and vice versa.